rick-r/marriage-figaro-norway/captions.md

 io scelgo voi;
 partite tosto: addio.

 OK OK you're not fired.
 Tell you what, you wanted to learn about the movie business?
-We need more orcs for the big fantasy epic down in New Zealand.
-You can leave today.
-Bye now!

-OK OK you're not fired.
-Tell you what, you wanted to learn about the movie business?
 I think we need more extras for my big war movie epic in Belgium.
 Yes.
 You can leave today.
 Bye now!